Our Board Members

 Term expires April 2023

 "I bring to the Board a positive attitude and a pragmatic decision making process.
-With a MBA and working as a CFO for 30 years, I can make sound decisions to help the School District.
+With an MBA and working as a CFO for 30 years, I can make sound decisions to help the School District.
 It is important to me to give back to the Franklin Community.
 So reflecting on my children’s success, I want to continue to do whatever I can to give the same opportunities to the children of Franklin through the Franklin School District."

-Debbie Larson, Board Clerk
+Debbie Larson, Clerk